theuerc/Website/gitpod/docs/introduction/getting-started/index.md

 To start your first workspace:

 1. Navigate to a GitHub, GitLab or Bitbucket repository.
-2. Open the repo in Gitpod by prefixing the URL with: `gitpod.io/#`
+2. Open the repo in Gitpod by prefixing the URL with: `gitpod.io/#`.
+3. Confirm the workspace creation.

 For example, click this link to open the NodeJS project in a Gitpod workspace: